dpopkov/learnang/modern-ang-bc/README.md

 # The Modern Angular Bootcamp

 ## Project 5: [At the Beach](pages) - Directives in Angular
+* Using ngClass directive to assign styling class to element
+* Update currentPage property and display images

 ## Project 4: [Payment Form](pipes) - Using Pipes
 * Use pipes to format output in template for case, dates, currency